Difference Between Swift Code and IBAN Number

 Main Differences Between Swift Code and IBAN Number

-1. Swift code usually identifies a bank that is related to the transfer.
+1. Swift code identifies a bank that is related to the transfer.
 On the other hand, IBAN finds out the individual bank account which is involved in the transaction.

 2. Swift code provides an additional feature of message security through which banks can communicate securely.
 On the other hand, IBAN has no such feature related to messaging.